Steftones/seal/README.md

 - The seal needs to be kept happy.
 Play with it, feed it, and don't make it angry!
 Your important documents are at stake.
 - Communicate and carry out game commands by typing into the seal interaction terminal.
 - When the seal is hungry or annoyed, it will encrypt random files in your computer's `documents` folder.
 - To decrypt encrypted `.sealEncrypted` files you will need to feed your seal tasty fish.
-Look around your computer for `.tastyFish` files that will spawn after the seal barks at you requesting to be fed.
-Each `.tastyFish` contains a key that will decrypt one specific file.
+Look around your computer for `.tastyfish` files that will spawn after the seal barks at you requesting to be fed.
+Each `.tastyfish` contains a key that will decrypt one specific file.
 Go fishing!
 - Feed your seal by placing the tasty fish into your `/FEED_ME` folder and running the feeding command.
 Your seal will only eat if its feeding area is clean.
 Depending on how much it's eaten, the seal's crap can take up a lot of space...
 - The more annoyed the seal is, the more frequently it will encrypt your files.